chendiqian/GNN4FL/README.md

 `pip install jupyterlab`

-## CNN models dataset creation
+## Graph dataset creation
 The project is not aimed at training a CNN with SOTA result, but to analyze the performance of federated learning.
 Therefore, we train a CNN with a simple architecture.
 The example script is e.g.

-`python create_cnn_models.py --digitsPermodel 10`
+`python train_mnist_cnns.py --create_gnn --aggrPergraph 10 --modeslPeraggr 5 --local_epoch 5 --global_epoch 20 --model_perturb label --ascent_steps 3 --perturb_rate 0.5 --seed 42`

-which will give a set of models trained on different digits with different initialization seeds.
+which will give a set of models trained on different digits with given initialization seeds.
 The trained models will be used as a dataset.

 For FEMNIST dataset, we use the [LEAF](https://github.com/TalwalkarLab/leaf) repo, please see to the official repo and create FEMNIST dataset.
 After that, simply copy the `train` and `test` folder under `./datasets/FEMNIST`.

-## Graph dataset creation
-For each graph, we have several models as parameter nodes, and several virtual aggregator nodes.
-Run e.g.

-`python create_graph_datasets.py` with desired hyperparameters.
-Remember to specify `--cnn_db` for the CNN dataset.

 ## Train GNN and MLP baseline
 Once you have created the graph datasets, you can train a heterogeneous GNN on them.
 Simply run `train_gnn.py` or `mlp_baseline.py` with deep learning hyperparameters.
+Don't forget to include your created datasets :)